awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-query-txn-messaging.md

 ------

 After you send your query, Amazon Pinpoint returns the query results in a JSON response\.
 The structure of the results varies depending on the metric that you queried\.
 Some metrics return only one value\.
 For example, the *sends* \(`txn-emails-sent`\) application metric, which is used in the preceding examples, returns one value—the number of transactional email messages that were sent from a project\.
-In this case, the JSON response is:
+In this case, the JSON response is the following:

 ```
 {